awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

                },
    ```

    The value for `OAuthToken` remains masked because CodePipeline uses it to access the GitHub repository\.
 You can use a personal access token for this value\.
-To create a personal access token, see [Configure Your Pipeline to Use a Personal Access Token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.
+To create a personal access token, see [Configure your pipeline to use a personal access token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.
 **Note**
 Some edits, such as moving an action from one stage to another stage, delete the last known state history for the action\.
 If a pipeline contains one or more secret parameters, such as an OAuth token for an action, that token is masked by a series of asterisks \(\*\*\*\*\)\.
 These secret parameters are left unchanged unless you edit that portion of the pipeline \(for example, if you change the name of the action that includes the OAuth token or the name of the stage that contains an action that uses an OAuth token\)\.
 If you make a change that affects an action that includes an OAuth token, you must include the value of the token in the edited JSON\.
-For more information, see [Configure Your Pipeline to Use a Personal Access Token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.
+For more information, see [Configure your pipeline to use a personal access token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.
 It is a security best practice to rotate your personal access token on a regular basis\.
-For more information, see [Use GitHub and the CodePipeline CLI to Create and Rotate Your GitHub Personal Access Token on a Regular Basis](GitHub-authentication.md#GitHub-rotate-personal-token-CLI)\.
+For more information, see [Use GitHub and the CodePipeline CLI to create and rotate your GitHub personal access token on a regular basis](GitHub-authentication.md#GitHub-rotate-personal-token-CLI)\.

-   For information about using the CLI to add an approval action to a pipeline, see [Add a Manual Approval Action to a Pipeline in CodePipeline ](approvals-action-add.md)\.
+   For information about using the CLI to add an approval action to a pipeline, see [Add a manual approval action to a pipeline in CodePipeline ](approvals-action-add.md)\.

    Make sure the `PollForSourceChanges` parameter in your JSON file is set as follows: